 If you have ever had to suffer the annoyance of your shoes squeaking or making loud noises you know that finding is a solution can be a minefield.
-Annoyingly squeaking shoes, popping or clicking sounds can drive you to distraction but learning how to stop shoes from making noise doesn’t have to be hard with our tips and strategies.
+Annoyingly squeaking shoes, popping or clicking sounds can drive you to distraction but learning how to stop shoes from making noise doesn’t have to be hard with my simple tips.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.